-3) If you have tinnitus that is not induced by anything obvious like a medicine you take
+3) If you have tinnitus that is not from anything obvious (ie your medicine)

 4) Experienced anaphylaxis in the past to any one of the items above

 Now I want to circle back to the the topic of salicylates and how they induce ear-ringing, termed tinnitus.
 Higher doses of salicylates temporarily induces hearing loss and high-pitch sounds in both animals and people.
 It’s annoying as heck, and if this is not induced by a drug you take, for example furosemide, or benzodiazepines (Xanax, Klonopin, Ativan, etc) then I would emphasize trying the salicylate-free diet for a couple of months.
-It can’t hurt and it might solve the sound issue in your ear.
+It can’t hurt and it might solve the tinnitus.

-If you have a mild food sensitivity to a salicylate-rich food you can try a home remedy as an antidote, mix about a 1/2 teaspoon of baking soda in a glass of water and drink it.
+If you have a mild food sensitivity to a salicylate-rich food you can try a home remedy as an antidote.
+Here’s what people suggest: Mix about a 1/2 teaspoon of baking soda in a big glass of water and sip it.
 Ask your doctor if any of my tips are right for you, because health and diets are such a personal journey.

 What about if you take aspirin once daily for it’s platelet and blood-thinning effects?
 I want to make you aware that aspirin is a drug mugger of vitamin C, and you may become slightly deficient in C if you take aspirin daily.

 A deficiency of Vitamin C could result in changes to your cholesterol, skin integrity, ability to heal wounds, elasticity of your arteries and immune system.
 If you have problems in these areas, and you take aspirin daily (or other drug muggers of vitamin C, see my Drug Muggers book), then it might be time to supplement with a high-quality form of Ester C, or eat more citrus fruits.